 Management analyzes our business in three reportable segments: Critical Power Services, Solar Development, and Corporate Office.
 Critical Power Services is represented by J.A.
 Martin Electrical Pty Limited ("J.A.
-Martin") and Kenshaw Electrical Pty Limited ("Kenshaw") operating in Australia with a focus on the design, supply, installation and maintenance of power and control systems, including for solar farms.
-Solar Development is the development and sale of commercial and utility scale PV solar power projects in the U.S. and Australia.
-Corporate Office is the Company's corporate functions, including costs to maintain the Nasdaq public company listing, comply with applicable SEC reporting requirements, and related investor relations and is located in the United Kingdom.
-See Note 4.2 to our consolidated financial statements included herein for a breakdown of our financial results by reportable segment.
+Martin") and Kenshaw Electrical Pty Limited ("Kenshaw") operating in Australia with a focus on the design, supply, installation and maintenance of critical power, control and distribution systems, including for solar farms.
+Solar Development is the development and sale of commercial, industrial and utility scale PV solar power projects in the U.S. and Australia.
+Corporate Office is the Company's corporate functions, including costs to maintain the Nasdaq public company listing, comply with applicable SEC reporting requirements, and related investor relations and is located in the U.K. See Note 4.2 to our consolidated financial statements included herein for a breakdown of our financial results by reportable segment.